Santa Cruz, Rio de Janeiro: Education

 Santa Cruz has a public and private education system that adequately meets the demand for basic education.
 According to information from City Hall, has 53 municipal school units that serve approximately 41,104 students during the elementary school and middle, outside other private institutions like Apollo XII College, College Don Oton Mota, Santa Monica Education Center and others.

 There is however a great need in high school, which is supplied by the public schools state and private institutions.
 The schools of the state are insufficient to meet demand, especially technical and vocational education.
 Nevertheless, it is located in Largo do Bodegão a CETEP, which offers numerous training courses and technical courses of good quality through the ETE Santa Cruz.
 The transfer to Santa Cruz institution SESI/SENAI of vocational education is also being essential to meet the demand for skilled labor, the new industrial ventures that bring in the region.

 The higher education has very recent history and is taught only by private institutions.
 FAMA (University Machado de Assis) was a pioneer, being a local institution maintained by the Educational Association Machado de Assis and emerged in the mid 1990s, offering courses for undergraduate, graduate, and extension semipresential.
 After she appeared in several other campus institutions such as the Candido Mendes University and Estacio de Sa University.

-Education institutions in the neighborhood are known to reveal sporting talent and music for the whole country.
-The marching bands of colleges Apollo XII and Dom Otto Mota are among the best and present themselves in Brazil.
+Additionally, educational institutions in Santa Cruz are well-known for their sports and music programs.